Prudential RideLondon 2nd – 5th August 2019

 There is no short or easy option for the Fred Whitton.
 The ride is ‘only’ 112 miles, but covers a relentless series of climbs around the Lake District National Park.

-Entering its 15th year in 2018, the Dragon Ride was recently bought up by the ASO who run L’Etape du Tour to name just one of their massive events.
+Entering its 16th year in 2019, the Dragon Ride was bought up by the ASO in 2017 who run L’Etape du Tour to name just one of their massive events.
 With their purchase we might expect a surge in interest, but the super tough ride over the Welsh mountains was already one of the favourite mass participation rides in the UK.

 The Dragon Ride offers four routes to choose from, with the shortest being 100km all the way up to 305km for the longest.
 If you still feel that is too feeble a challenge for your mighty dragon-slaying legs, you can also opt for the 3 day multi-stage ride which has a maximum distance of 488 km.

 All of the routes include the climbs Bwlch (six percent average for 5.8km) and Rhigos (6.2km at four percent).
-Tickets are available now, but you’d better be quick.
-The first batch of tickets sold out within a couple days of being released.
+Tickets are available now, but you’d better be quick, we don’t expect them to be around for long.

 Not all sportives have to be the ‘toughest ride ever!’
 The L’Eroica Britannia bills itself instead as ‘The World’s Most Handsome Bike Ride’, and that it certainly is.
 Your bike must be vintage, by which they mean 30 years or older, and your clothing should be similarly worn in.